knaw-huc/annorepo/README.md

 Health Check
 ---

-To see your applications health enter url `http://localhost:8081/healthcheck`
+To see your application's health enter url `http://localhost:8081/healthcheck`